6 Steps to effective email marketing for event marketers

-Email marketing is the most effective method for promoting events.
+As digital consultants based in the capital, our email marketing agency London team are no strangers when it comes to optimising digital channels.
+With regards to the events industry, Email marketing is the most effective method of promotion.
 This should come as no surprise considering that over 269 billion emails are sent and received each day by the 3.7 billion email users around the world.

 We all already know the importance of personalization, responsive email templates, verifying email addresses, mobile optimization, and automation.
 Here, however, we’ve gathered together six tips specifically for event marketers who wish to make their email campaigns even more effective.